-An abstract framework for addressing the network verification problem was proposed by Xie et al. [24].
+An abstract framework for addressing the network verification problem using static reachability analysis was proposed by Xie et al. [25].
 In this framework, a network consists of packet filters and transformers.
 A packet filter is specified by a predicate which represents a set of packets for which the predicate evaluates to true and can pass through the filter.
 A packet transformer maps a set of packets to another set of packets in the set of all packets, namely: the packet space.

 Designing and building an automated tool for verifying reachability properties of a large network with packet transformers as well as filters present major challenges.
-State-of-the-art verification tools fail to meet these challenges for one of two reasons: (i) they are computationally efficient but do not model packet transformers; (ii) they can, in theory, model packet transformers but are computationally inefficient and not scalable.
-In this paper, we present a verification tool, APT, based upon a novel packet equivalence relation, for verifying networks with many different packet transformers as well as filters; the tool is computationally efficient enough to scale to networks with millions of forwarding rules and large numbers of packet transformers.
+State-ofthe-art verification tools fail to meet these challenges for one of two reasons: (i) they are computationally efficient but do not model packet transformers; (ii) they can, in theory, model packet transformers but are computationally inefficient and not scalable.
+In this paper, we present a verification tool, APT, based upon a novel packet equivalence relation, for verifying networks with many different packet transformers as well as filters; the tool is computationally efficient enough to scale to networks with millions of forwarding rules and large numbers of routers, ports, and packet transformers.

-A. Related work
+A. Related Work

-In recent years, researchers have proposed network verification methods and tools by following one of two different approaches: (i) custom design new data structures and algorithms to compute reachability sets directly [13], [12], [14], [25], [26]; (ii) reformulate the network verification problem within the context of verification tools previously designed for other problem domains [5], [6], [17], [16], [15].
+In recent years, researchers have proposed network verification methods and tools by following one of two different approaches: (i) custom design new data structures and algorithms to compute reachability sets directly [12]-[14], [26], [28]; (ii) reformulate the network verification problem within the context of verification tools previously designed for other problem domains [5], [6], [15], [16], [22].